Engin-Boot/pong-stage-RV313/Stage0/PlayingCategory/Online.md

 This Module is for the players who want to play online.

-### Scenario : Selecting Player2 by referral
+### Scenario : Select Player2 by referral

 Given : The game running on system and ready to play and internet is ON.

-When : We select play online and Player2 enters referral code.
+When : We select play online and Player2 enter referral code.

-Then : The game starts with Player2.
+Then : The game start with Player2.

-### Scenario : Selecting Player 2 randomly
+### Scenario : Select Player 2 randomly

 Given : The game running on system and ready to play and internet is ON.

-When : We select play online and Player2_ID selected randomly.
+When : We select play online and Player2 selected randomly.

-Then : The game starts with Player2.
+Then : The game start with Player2.